causes of ibs - part two

 This study still occasionally surfaces as a justification for the psychological explanation.
 The authors recruited 75 patients who had suffered from acute gastroenteritis and asked them to complete psychometric tests.
 Of the 75 patients, 20 were still suffering from IBS symptoms after six months had passed.

-The authors found that the patients who suffered from prolonged IBS were more likely to have higher scores for anxiety, depression, somatisation ("the expression of psychological problems as physical symptoms") and neurotic traits than the patients who did not develop IBS.
-The authors said that this indicates that psychological factors are important in IBS.
+Conclusion: The authors found that the patients who suffered from prolonged IBS were more likely to have higher scores for anxiety, depression, somatization and neurotic traits than patients who did not develop IBS.
+Pubmed article: Gwee KA, Graham JC, McKendrick MW, Collins SM, Marshall JS, Walters SJ, Read NW

-However, I would question how much weight this study really gives to a psychological explanation of IBS.
-All it really tells us is that people with anxiety or depression may be more prone to IBS than other people - and this could be for any number of reasons, including the general health of the patients, the propensity of disorders such as depression to cause bowel problems anyway, and the influence of psychological problems on complex aspects of the brain-gut axis. - I would also question the conclusion of the Lancet study
+I would question how much weight this study really gives to a psychological explanation of IBS.
+All it really tells us is that people with anxiety or depression may be more prone to IBS than other people - and this could be for any number of reasons, including the general health of the patients, the propensity of disorders such as depression to cause bowel problems anyway, and the influence of psychological problems on complex aspects of the brain-gut axis.

-In my view, the most powerful message to come out of the Walkerton study is the clear link between IBS and bacterial infection, and this is not a link that needs a psychological component to explain its existence.
+In my view, the Walkerton study shows a very clear link between IBS and gastrointestinal infection, and this is obviously not a link that needs a psychological component to explain its existence.

 This study examined 53 patients with idiopathic constipation (ie: long-term constipation with no identifiable cause), 50 IBS patients, 51 Crohn's disease patients and 53 healthy control subjects.
 The researchers asked patients to fill in a questionnaire about their previous abuse experiences, plus further questionnaires focusing on psychological problems, and patients were also interviewed.